-This body of work explores the emotional side of this move as he searches for that harmony that unifies family and creativity.
+This exhibition explores the emotional side of this move as he searches for that harmony that unifies family and creativity.

 Carlos Barrios has been a finalist in several art prizes including the Blake Prize, Sulman Prize, NSW Plein Air Art Prize and the Fisher Ghost Art Prize.